Streamlining Clinical Trials

-The beauty of blockchain is that the digital ledger can be programmed to record not just financial transactions, but also virtually everything of value.
+The beauty of blockchain is that the digital ledger can be programmed to record not just financial transactions, but also virtually everything of value, including information.
 Thus, the tech community is beginning to uncover other potential uses for the technology (beyond its claim to fame, the bitcoin), which increasingly includes applications in the healthcare and clinical trial spaces.

 Opportunity for blockchain in healthcare and clinical trials